 K is for The K Boutique Hotel

 Similar to ‘J’, the letter ‘K’ also doesn’t exist in the Italian alphabet.

 However, I do have a valuable contribution to add under ‘K’ and that’s the fabulous K Boutique Hotel in Rome.

-Located in Rione Monti, luxury features in this 4-star hotel include a private terrace, hot tub and spa (ADD ARTICLE).
+Located in Rione Monti, luxury features in this 4-star hotel include a private terrace, hot tub and spa.
 Rooms are modern, bright and come with all the amenities for a comfortable stay.

 Staying here means an easy 10-minute walk from sights like the Coliseum and the shopping street of Via Nazionale.

 A city full of good vibes and good food, Lecce is one of my favorite cities to visit in Puglia.
 Over 2,000 years old, Lecce is also one of the most important cities in the region.

 The city has a strong connection with its Greek founders.
 In fact, the griko language is still spoken in a group of towns not far from Lecce.

 Wander around the city taking in the many baroque monuments and Lecce limestone sculptures.
 At night, enjoy the laidback vibe, sampling the local olive oil, cured meats and wine.